konsumer/tvparty/README.md

 # TV Party

-Uses [showRSS](http://showrss.karmorra.info/) and Transmission WebUI to automate adding torrents for all your favorite shows.
+Uses [Kick Ass Torrents](http://kickass.to/) and Transmission WebUI to automate adding torrents for all your favorite shows.

 "We're gonna have a TV party, tonight, alright!"